tnjordan/bug/README.md

 # Welcome to Dataville!

-As you know, the quiet digital town of Dataville, a peculiar and devastating event had just unfolded—a plague, not of rats or locusts, but of bugs.
-These creeping creatures that wormed their way into the town's entire data system, wreaking havoc and bringing it to its knees.
+As you know, in the quiet digital town of Dataville, a peculiar and devastating event has just unfolded—a plague, not of rats or locusts, but of bugs.
+These creeping creatures have wormed their way into the town's entire data system, wreaking havoc and bringing the town to its knees.

 ## The Plague 🐞 🐛 🦋 🐝 🐜 🐌 🦗 🕷️ 🦂
 The town’s citizens had long relied on their robust database to keep things running smoothly.
 Everything from grocery sales to governmental records lived in the system.
 But one fateful evening, a swarm of these digital bugs emerged from the depths of the system, each bringing a different brand of chaos.